OssiB/hadoop-meetup/README.md

 it gives us some kind of approximation of sale time.
 If we have for example 400 hundred sale events we know that row with order 126, sale time is about Now- (365-(126/400)*365).
 #### Move data to the Hadoop ecosystem
-Previous meeting we used MapReduce program and Hadoop command line utilities in storing data.
+At previous meeting we used MapReduce program and Hadoop command line utilities in storing data.
 Now we are going to use [Kite SDK] tool.
 Kite is a high-level data layer for Hadoop.
 You can download [Kite SDK] using commands
 ```sh
 curl http://central.maven.org/maven2/org/kitesdk/kite-tools/1.0.0/kite-tools-1.0.0-binary.jar -o kite-dataset